Dating in Qatar requires some discretion, but can look like dating in your home country. We walk you through the good, the bad, and what to expect.

 Dating in Qatar

 Expats living in Qatar generally date as they would in their home country, albeit in a much more subtle way.
 Although sex before marriage and dating are taboo, it not very common to be questioned about your status; this is especially true if you are being discreet.
 Your biggest problem while dating in Qatar will be finding someone to date because men outnumber women three to one.
 Men, therefore, are at a numerical disadvantage while ladies have to wade through excessive and unwanted attention.

 Despite the challenges, it is totally possible to find romance in Qatar, and you have a number of options:

-Finding activities you enjoy will not only give you something fun to do, but also bring you closer to people with similar interests.
+Finding activities you enjoy will not only give you something fun to do but also bring you closer to people with similar interests.
 Whether you love theater or sport, books or photography, you will likely find an expat group for it in Qatar.
-Start by asking around in your expat circles for recommendations and, if you are still searching, check out sites like Meetup for further options.
+Start by asking around in your expat circles for recommendations and, if you are still searching, check out sites such as Meetup for further options.

 Happy hours and ladies nights

 If you enjoy nightlife, then you will be pleased to know that dozens of restaurants and bars in Doha offer mid-week and weekend opportunities for people to drink, mingle, and have a good time.
 The bar scene there is very expat-heavy; women come for the free or subsidized drinks, while men come for a chance to meet women.
 It might seem a bit old school, but this creates a great opportunity for expats to meet interesting people from all over the world.
 For more inspiration, read our article on The best rooftop bars and terraces in Doha.

 The fascinating thing about living in a cultural melting pot like Qatar is that everyone has their own way of doing things.
 For example, a Swiss man might approach a woman very differently than an Argentinian or Moroccan.